colemar/capev2install/README.md

 > 2020-07-06 10:24:38,571 [lib.cuckoo.core.scheduler] INFO: Waiting for analysis tasks.

 ## CAPE Errors

-I encountered quite a few errors when trying to run CAPE.
-If these apply to you, hopefully they help you solve your issue.
-If not, try looking online or going to the file where the error is originating from and editing the code.

-Be warned, there is not a lot of online documentation/support for CAPE errors, so god speed.

 ### _2024-05-17 18:53:22,589 [root] CRITICAL: CuckooCriticalError: No machines available_
 This error occurs when you set up your config files wrong.
 Go back and make sure everything is correct within those files.